neilsteven1997/cybersecurity/soc-alert-triaging-tinsel-triage-tryhackme-advent-of-cyber-day-10-2025-12-11.md

 Aside from the backup user, what is the name of the user added to the sudoers group inside app-01?
 - deploy

+---
+>[!Note]
+>##You did it!
+Wareville is one step safer.
+>The townsfolk are counting on you to keep Christmas secure.
+>Head back to Wareville to continue your mission!